Milano Design Week 23: between fashion and design

 Design: clothing & objects

-But while design kept a high-level positioning, fashion has lost its allure.
+But while design maintained a high-level positioning, fashion has lost its allure.
 From top brands to fast fashion, the industry identifies with a disposable culture or transient trends that lead to compulsive consumption.
 Now, the image of fashion is cheap, and the industry itself has undermined it.
 So, the mixture with design adds that patina of class, enhancing fashion portrayal.

 However, the modern language of design is all about sustainability.
-But, we hear catchphrases which are empty claims.
-Their goal is marketing, selling more.
-And since the topic is popular, many people jump on the bandwagon in order to have the possibility to reach a wider audience.
+Yet, we’re bombarded with catchphrases that are nothing more than empty claims.
+These buzzwords serve one purpose: marketing, driving more sales.
+And since sustainability is a hot topic, many jump on the bandwagon simply to tap into a wider audience.

 Back to the core: the language of design

+Now back to the core: the language of design.
 What matters to us?
 Good design with an ethical approach.
 Certainly, people should be active thinkers and not just consumers.
-But designers must do their job.
-Creating original pieces, artisanal rather than standardised mass products.
-Good design means caring about the materials, workings, production chain, and people – understanding the impact on the planet.
-It means caring about the whole creative and productive process.
+But designers also have a responibility: to create original pieces, artisanal rather than standardised mass products.
+Good design means thoughtful consideration of the materials, craftsmanship, production chain, and the people involved–while understanding the impact on the planet.
+It means caring about the entire creative and productive process.

-Sustainable design, recycling, and upcycling – as part of a circular economy, are designer’s work.
+Sustainable design, recycling, and upcycling–as part of a circular economy, are designer’s work.
 So, do that!

 In the end, the dialogue between fashion and design implies shared values.
 But the outcome of this reciprocal contamination must bring a tangible change, not empty slogans.
 The planet needs action!